katalon-studio/katalon-studio-pdf-keywords-plugin/README.md

 ### Description

-To get all the content of the document as plain text.
+This keyword gets all content of the document as plain text.
 ### Parameter
 <table width="854">
 <tbody>